 Dissertation Committee Selection

 Each student must prepare a written dissertation proposal.
 While preparing this proposal, the student enrolls in CS 998 Doctoral Dissertation Proposal.
 The proposal must be made available to the committee at least two weeks in advance of the presentation.
 The proposal must be presented to and approved by the dissertation committee.
 The committee determines whether the proposal has merit and can lead to significant contributions to the area and whether the student has the knowledge and skills to complete the proposed work successfully and in a timely manner.
 Students may present their dissertation proposal only after passing the comprehensive exam, and the presentation may not be on the same day as the comprehensive exam.
 If the student fails to defend the proposal, the student may present a dissertation proposal a second time at a later date.
-Failure in the second attempt results in dismissal from the program.
+Failure in the second attempt results in termination from the program.
 On completing this requirement successfully, the student is advanced to candidacy for the PhD degree.

 Dissertation Preparation and Defense

-While preparing the dissertation, the candidate enrolls in CS 999 Doctoral Dissertation.
+While preparing the dissertation, the candidate must enroll in CS 999 Doctoral Dissertation each term.
 When the work is deemed complete, the dissertation is defended.
 The public defense is preceded by a predefense meeting in which only the candidate, the dissertation committee members, and the director of the PhD in Computer Science Program (or his or her representative) are present.
 If the committee approves, the candidate may then schedule the final public defense.
 There should be at least one month between the predefense meeting and the defense, and the defense must be announced at least two weeks in advance.
 The dissertation must be made available to the committee at least two weeks in advance of the defense.
 The entire dissertation committee must be present at the defense, unless an exception is approved by the director of the PhD in Computer Science Program in advance of the defense.
 The dissertation must make significant contributions to its area and be publishable in refereed journals or conferences.
 If the candidate defends the dissertation successfully, the dissertation committee recommends that the final form of the dissertation be completed under the supervision of the dissertation director and the graduate faculty of Mason accept the candidate for the PhD degree.
 If the candidate fails to defend the dissertation, the candidate may request a second defense, following the same procedures as for the initial defense.
 There is no time limit for this request other than general time limits for the doctoral degree and an additional predefense is not required.
-A candidate who fails a second attempt to defend the dissertation is dismissed from the program.
+A candidate who fails a second attempt to defend the dissertation is terminated from the program.